SCEGGS Darlinghurst Ltd

 BA, LLB (Hons), LLM

 Ian Narev is the Chief Operating Officer of SEEK.
 Prior to joining SEEK he spent 11 years at Commonwealth Bank of Australia, where he was the Chief Executive Officer from 2011 until 2018, and nine years at McKinsey & Company, where he was a partner.
 Ian is the Chair of Sydney Theatre Company, the Chair of the Advisory Board of the Gonski Institute of Education at UNSW, and the Chair and co-founder of Springboard Trust, which works with school principals in New Zealand.
+Ian is a Company nominee to the Board.

 Mr Paul Oppenheim